itsalimanuel/personal-nuxt/content/posts/comparing-vue3-astro-svelte-frameworks.md

 ---
-title:  A Comparative Analysis of Vue 3, Astro, and Svelte: Choosing the Right Framework for Your Project
+title: Choosing the Right Framework for Your Project
-description: A Comparative Analysis of Vue 3, Astro, and Svelte: Choosing the Right Framework for Your Project
+description: A Comparative Analysis of Vue 3, Astro, and Svelte Choosing the Right Framework for Your Project
 ---

 # Introduction: